-Scottish Natural Heritage All of nature for all of Scotlan Scottish Natural Heritage's work is about caring for the natural heritage, enabling people to enjoy it, helping people to understand and appreciate it, and supporting those who manage it.
+Scottish Natural Heritage's work is about caring for the natural heritage, enabling people to enjoy it, helping people to understand and appreciate it, and supporting those who manage it.

 The mission of Forestry Commission Scotland is to protect and expand Scotland's forests and woodlands and increase their value to society and the environment.